 Merchant Account Fraud

-If a merchant has a cardholder’s information saved to their site when a fraudster takes gains to access to the customer’s account they can start to make purchases posing as the customer.
+If a merchant has a cardholder’s information saved to their site when a fraudster gains to access to the customer’s account they can start to make purchases posing as the customer.
 Inside the customer’s saved setting the fraudster can change the shipping address to get physical goods or digital goods are delivered right away to the fraudsters device.
 By simply accessing the account fraudsters don’t have to get their hand on a credit card to make purchases.

 Loyalty Program Fraud

-There has been a rise in loyalty program fraud as it become more popular among merchants.
+There has been a rise in loyalty program fraud as it becomes more popular among merchants.
 What is drawing fraudsters is the lack of protection around the loyalty points.
 Merchants and even the customers do not view reward points as currency, but fraudsters do.
 As long as that mentality exists, there is going to be less protection around the loyalty points than there would be around credit card information.
 This makes loyalty programs an easy target for fraudsters.

 The percentage of cyber attacks targeting loyalty and rewards accounts nearly tripled from 2016 to 2017, with 48% of businesses hit by account takeover attacks.
 This has cost companies more than $2.3 billion worldwide.
 But with rewards not being viewed as money, customers and merchants alike are not keeping track of points in their account like they would in their bank account.